Safety After the Storm – Assessing Hurricane Damage

 Don’t return to your local area to assess the hurricane damage until officials say it is safe to do so.
 Keep in mind that flash flooding can occur and that roads and bridges may be damaged.
 To verify road conditions after a hurricane call:

 Let people know you’re safe.
 Register with the American Red Cross Safe and Well system so family and friends can find you.

-Avoid driving or walking through floodwaters, which can be electrically charged from downed and underground power lines; contain debris like glass, dead animals or even poisonous snakes; or be contaminated with sewage and hazardous chemicals.
+Avoid driving or walking through floodwaters while assessing hurricane damage, which can be electrically charged from downed and underground power lines; contain debris like glass, dead animals or even poisonous snakes; or be contaminated with sewage and hazardous chemicals.
 Just six inches of moving water can knock down a person, and a foot of fast-moving water can destabilize a vehicle.

 To avoid home hazards from flooding, turn off the electricity at the main fuse box or circuit breaker, or ask for professional help.
 Do not touch electrical equipment.
 Use a flashlight, rather than anything flammable, in case of gas leaks.

 Be aware of hazards relative to power lines, polluted water, and the possibility of fire due to low water pressure.

 Be wary of unlicensed contractors when repairing hurricane damage.
 While natural disasters can bring out the best in people, as strangers reach out to help others in need, unfortunately the aftermath of a crisis can also bring out many types of scams and unlicensed contractors who take advantage of those who have been victimized.
 Before you hire check out the company/contractor at bbb.org.
 It’s fast, easy and free.
 Additionally, do not pay for work in advance.
 Be wary of any contractor who demands full or half payment up front.